-Hear to Live has a strong emphasis on the specific self-advocacy skills that are crucial to the post-school success of young people who have hearing loss.
+Hear to Live has a strong emphasis on the specific self-advocacy skills that are crucial to post-school success for young people who have hearing loss.
 These skills include:

-- Understanding their own hearing loss, and strategies to address their communication challenges
+- Understanding hearing loss, and strategies to address their communication challenges

-- The best use and maintenance of their hearing aids, cochlear implants, and other listening devices
+- The best use and maintenance of hearing aids, cochlear implants, and other listening devices

-- Awareness of appropriate accommodations in workplace and post-secondary education settings
+- Awareness of what the appropriate supports are for someone with a hearing loss in the workplace and tertiary education

-- The ability to identify and access technological and other supports and accommodations
+- The ability to identify and access technological and support

-- Understanding their legal rights in post-secondary education and the workplace
+- Understanding your own legal rights in tertiary education and the workplace

 - Knowing when and how to request help

 - Knowing how and deciding when to disclose a hearing loss

 Hear and Say is a registered NDIS provider.
 If you do have NDIS, you may be able to pay for workshops through you plan.
 Please note that the price of the Hear to Live three-day workshop is determined by the number of participants.
 Once the final number of participants is confirmed Hear and Say can determine the cost per participant.
 Find out more here.